How does stamp duty work in Scotland?

 The deadlines for LBTT payments are strict, and it's essential to meet them to avoid penalties:

-How does LBTT Differ for First-Time Buyers?
+LBTT for First-Time Buyers

 Are you a first-time buyer in Scotland wondering about stamp duty?
 Unlike the rest of the UK, you won't be dealing with Stamp Duty Land Tax (SDLT); instead, you'll navigate the Land and Buildings Transaction Tax (LBTT), which includes specific reliefs for first-time purchasers.